Part I (Second Half)

 On not just a few occasions, when my ongoing doubts about whether I belonged in Turkey crescendoed, usually due to some frustrating event or sudden longing, I came close to flying off to another country myself.
 In one case, as I began woefully missing the museums and music concerts that I had frequented several times a week during my life in France- this on top of some other mounting Turkish frustrations - I desperately wrote to a friend in Paris and asked him if he could put me up for a while until I found an apartment to re-establish my life in Europe.
 I think I might have actually flown the coup, but I never heard back.
 I wrote a second time, even telephoned, all to disappointment, but consoled myself that if worse came to worst I could always go back to the States and work for Kemal.

 Left: This the street in Bursa where the teachers lived and where all the shops I visited and had tea were located.
-It’s a recent photo but captures the town’s character as it was in the 90s.
+It’s a recent photo but captures the town’s

 Looking back, however, I wouldn’t be averse to calling those years in Bursa in the 90s one of the finest periods of my life, despite my incessant squawking about inflation and traffic noise.
 It actually was, if you will forgive what sounds like hyperbole, a golden age- une vraie belle époch* - in my life abroad.